eamigo86/graphene-django-extras/README.md

   }
 }
 ```
-As we see, the directives is a easy way to format output data on queries, and it's can be put together like a chain.
+As we see, the directives are an easy way to format output data on queries, and it's can be put together like a chain.

 **List of possible date's tokens**:
 "YYYY", "YY", "WW", "W", "DD", "DDDD", "d", "ddd", "dddd", "MM", "MMM", "MMMM", "HH", "hh", "mm", "ss", "A", "ZZ", "z".